CozyBunneh/neoseal.nvim/README.md

 nvim --headless "+Lazy! sync" +qa
 ```

+#### Metals

+Remember that you have to install these things separately:
+- Metals
+- Ollama

 ### Introduction

 To get started, see [Effective Neovim: Instant IDE](https://youtu.be/stqUbv-5u2s), covering the previous version.
 Note: The install via init.lua is outdated, please follow the install instructions in this file instead.
 An updated video is coming soon.